 Copper Mirrors - CO2 and IR mirrors

-OFHC (Oxygen-Free High Conductivity) Copper, also referred to as Oxygen-free Copper (OFC) is an electrolytically refined Copper.
-It’s of high purity with a level of oxygen as low as 0.001 % or below.
+Copper mirror for laser cutting, laser welding and IR applications are produced of OFHC (Oxygen-Free High Conductivity) Copper, also referred to as Oxygen-free Copper (OFC).
+It’s an electrolytically refined Copper of high purity with a level of oxygen as low as 0.001 % or below.
 It is more ductile and has a higher thermal and electrical conductivity.

 Our mirrors are coated for maximum reflectivity.
-PLEIGER’s manufacturing capability covers high power optics for CO2-lasers and optical instruments.
+Pleigers’s manufacturing capability covers optics for CO2-lasers and optical instruments.

 Copper mirrors are available plano, spherical, aspherical, toroidal, and with internal cooling.

 Coating options are: protected gold or silver, high power CO2 or YAG laser.